Health Insurance Information

 Test Spots Potential Organ Donors Among Coma Patients

 More Die After Colon Surgery at Teaching Hospitals

 Safer Patients Mean Fewer Malpractice Suits

-The study appears in the April 27 issue of the journal Neurology.
+The study appears in the April 21 issue of the Journal of the American Medical Association.

 Click Here to print out your FREE OPTIMIZERx Card and instantly begin savings on your next prescriptions!